aratakon/ecs171_Project/README.md

 # ECS 171 Apple Classification Project

-The goal of this project is to accurately predict the quality of an apple ('good' or 'bad') based on the following features: size, weight, sweetness, crunchiness, juiciness, ripeness, acidity, and quality.
+The goal of this project is to accurately predict the quality of an apple as 'good' or 'bad' based on the following features: size, weight, sweetness, crunchiness, juiciness, ripeness, acidity, and quality.
 This project involves the development of three supervised machine learning models: Multi-Layer Perceptron (MLP), Support Vector Machine (SVM), and Random Forest (RF).
 Each model is trained on an apple quality dataset obtained from Kaggle: <https://www.kaggle.com/datasets/markmedhat/apple-quality>.
 This is a highly rated, cleaned, and standardized dataset.

 # Relevant Files
 - ECS 171 Project Data Preprocessing and EDA.ipynb: A Jupyter notebook containing the data preprocessing, exporatory data analysis (EDA), and model development and evaluation steps.